Transport

 Taxi and bus industries

 The taxi industry remains the most important part of South Africa’s public transport system.
 Taxis are the preferred type of road transport.
 With more than 200 000 taxis on the road, the taxi industry generates about R40 billion per year and has created approximately 300 000 direct and indirect job opportunities, including drivers, taxi marshals and administrative support.
+The Taxi Relief Fund secured by the DoT to mitigate the negative financial impact of COVID-19 on the minibus taxi industry came to an end on 31 March 2023.
+About R440 million has been disbursed, accounting for over 80 000 operating licences

 Integrated public transport networks (IPTNs)

 The implementation of the IPTNs in the country is central to the functioning of hubs of economic activity as they provide sustainable, affordable and functional transport solutions to urban commuters.
-By mid-2022, seven cities were already operational:

 • MyCiTi in Cape Town, Western Cape.

-• Rea Vaya in Johannesburg, Gauteng.
+• Rea Vaya in Johannesburg, Gauteng

 • A Re Yeng (Let’s go) in Pretoria, Gauteng.